nexmo-se/dg-oai-11l-connector/README.md

-# Interacting via Voice with an OpenAI LLM using Deepgram ASR and ElevenLabs TTS
+# Interacting via Voice with an OpenAI LLM using Vonage Voice/Video API, Deepgram ASR and ElevenLabs TTS

 ## What this Connector application does